 4. You have to get ‘A’s

 This is where the parents push their kids far too much because they have unrealistic expectations of their kids.
 In addition some parents overschedule their kids.
 Encouraging them to do well is fine but when this is OTT, then their children’s achievement and succcess are at risk.
 They expect too much from them on the sports field and in the classroom.
 Instead of encouraging their strengths and talents, they push them relentlessly.
+Failure is never mentioned but we have to let our kids struggle if they are to be successful.
 They have already decided what their kids will be.
 It’s toxic- as this researcher from the University of Reading remarks:-

 “Although parental aspiration can help improve children’s academic performance, excessive parental aspiration can be poisonous.”
 Kou Murayama of the University of Reading.